T-Mobile vs. Verizon 5G Home Internet: Which Wireless Provider Wins?

 Verizon's fastest speeds are clustered around major metropolitan areas, where it has deployed infrastructure for the fast 5G Ultra Wideband technology.
 Areas with poor 5G coverage need to opt for the slower LTE Home Internet service.

-T-Mobile, on the other hand, lumps both 5G and 4G LTE connections under the Home Internet branding and fills in 5G coverage gaps with LTE in a more seamless manner.
-Theoretically, this also means that certain areas could see upgraded speeds with no disruption to service, so it’s not necessarily a bad thing.
+T-Mobile, on the other hand, lumps both 5G and 4G LTE connections under the Home Internet branding and fills 5G coverage gaps with LTE more seamlessly.
+Theoretically, this also means that certain areas could see upgraded speeds with no disruption to service, so it's not necessarily a bad thing.

 The bottom line, though, is that there's a good chance that one or both of these providers offer some form of home internet service where you live.